CONSULTATION • CONSERVATION • REPAIR

 It will always be important to identify the reasons why repairs are needed to the cob.
 These need to be put right before the repairs are carried out.
 Leaking roofs, damaged plinths, uplift from trees, raised ground levels covering the plinth, new extensions, doors or openings, new concrete floors or patios, leaking rainwater pipes or ground movement might be the cause.

-Recently I have been working on repair where the main damage has been caused by masonry bees and woodpeckers.
+Recently we have been working on repair where the main damage has been caused by masonry bees and woodpeckers.

 Cracks in the cob are often pinned using helifix ties and then filled with the chalk cob.